 Tipping while on holiday is common in most parts of the world and China is no exception.
 However, it is not always clear who it is appropriate to tip and how much.
 Furthermore, travellers may not have the right amounts of cash available at the right time.
-In order to avoid any inconvenience, Wendy Wu Tours operates a tipping policy where a stated amount is given to your National Escort at the beginning of your tour and tips are disbursed to local guides and drivers throughout your tour.
+To avoid any inconvenience, Wendy Wu Tours operates a tipping policy where a stated amount is given to your National Escort at the beginning of your tour and tips are disbursed to local guides and drivers throughout your tour.
 The amount is designed to be at a reasonable level for travellers while being fair to the local people and includes a gratuity for the national escort.

 If you are travelling in a smaller group with local guides only, then tipping is paid in each destination.
 To be fair to the guides we ask for slightly higher amounts per traveller with small groups.
-Yangtze cruise companies operate a service charge policy, and this is paid separately when boarding the vessel.